Hitoshi Yamakawa: Later career and legacy

 After World War II, Yamakawa remained an influential figure in the Japanese socialist movement.
 In 1951, one year after the newly formed Japan Socialist Party (JSP) split, Yamakawa and the Marxist economist Ōuchi Hyōei founded the Socialist Association (Shakai-shugi Kyōkai (社会主義協会)), a group of left-wing socialist intellectuals around the Left Socialist Party.
-After the party reunited in 1955, the Kyōkai became a powerful faction within the left of the JSP, pushing it toward a more Marxist–Leninist orientation.
+After the party reunited in 1955, the Kyōkai became a powerful faction within the left of the JSP, pushing it toward a more Marxist orientation.
 Under Yamakawa's leadership, the Kyōkai advocated for a policy of "unarmed neutrality" for Japan in the Cold War and for "polycentrism" in the international communist movement, a position that asserted the independence of national parties from the Soviet Union's leadership.

 Yamakawa died of cancer in 1958.
 He was married to the outspoken feminist Yamakawa Kikue.